changchiyou/wildrift-gold-efficiency/_pages/gold_efficiency_5_1a.md

 title: 5.1a
 date: 2024/04/25
-description: Wild Rift Gold Efficiency：Buff FORCE OF NATURE, RUIN - BLADE OF THE RUINED KING, THORNMAIL; adjust RUIN - INFINITY EDGE, RUIN - RABADON’S DEATHCAP; nerf TERMINUS, LIGHT - YOUMUU’S GHOSTBLADE
+description: Wild Rift Gold Efficiency of 5.1a
 image: /assets/favicon.png

 permalink: /5.1a/